Applications of joinings to sparse equidistribution problems: Introduction

 where the convolution is pushed forward by means of the natural $\mathbb{R}^{d}$ action on $\mathbb{T}^d$ by translations, namely $v.x_0=v+x_0 \mod \mathbb{Z}^{d}$, for any $f\in L^{\infty}(\mathbb{T}^{d})$.
 A classical theorem states that $\sigma_{R}(f)$ converges (as $R$ tends to infinity) to $\int_{\mathbb{T}^d}fdm$, where $m$ is the Haar probability measure defined on $\mathbb{T}^{d}$.

 We will show several generalizations of such a result in the settings of group actions on homogeneous spaces.

 Our first theorem, which is only qualitative in nature as it relies on Ratner's theorems, deals with the analogous situation of equidistribution of ''spherical averages`` along unipotent actions in homogeneous spaces associated with semi-simple Lie groups.
-Assume that $H\simeq \mathbb{R}^{d}$ acts by unipotent translations on a homogeneous space $X=G/\Gamma$ where $G$ is a connected semi-simple Lie group and $\Gamma$ is a lattice in $G$.
+Assume that $H\simeq \mathbb{R}^{n}$ acts by unipotent translations on a homogeneous space $X=G/\Gamma$ where $G$ is a connected semi-simple Lie group and $\Gamma$ is a lattice in $G$.
 Moreover, in the case where $\Gamma$ is non-uniform, we will assume that $\Gamma$ is arithmetic.
-By the Lie-Kolchin theorem, we may assume that $H$ is a subgroup of some horospherical group $G_{a}^{+}$, where $a$ is some $\mathbb{R}$-diagonalizable element.
+Moreover, we assume that $H$ is a \emph{horospherical group} $G_{a}^{+} = \left\{g\in G \mid a^n g a^{-n} \to e\text{ as }n\to\infty \right\}$, where $a$ is some $\mathbb{R}$-diagonalizable element.
 We define the compact subgroup $M\leq G$ as follows:

 where $K\leq G$ stands for the maximal compact subgroup of $G$.
-As $M$ centralizes $a$, it normalizes $H$ as follows: